On energy and its positivity in spacetimes with an expanding flat de Sitter background: Defining energy with an expanding flat de Sitter background

-We remark that the dominant energy condition used here is derived from the spacetime dominant energy condition applied to the stress-energy tensor $\mathscr{T} = \mathcal{G} + \Lambda \mathscr{g},$ where $\mathcal{G}$ is the Einstein tensor associated with $\mathscr{g}$.
+holds.
+We remark that the dominant energy condition used here is derived from the spacetime dominant energy condition applied to the stress-energy tensor $\mathscr{T} = \mathcal{G} + \Lambda \mathscr{g},$ where $\mathcal{G}$ is the Einstein tensor associated with the spacetime metric $\mathscr{g}$.
 Specifically, we require that for every future-directed timelike vector $\mathscr{v}$, the vector $-\mathscr{T}(\mathscr{v}, \cdot)^{\sharp}$ is also future-directed timelike.
 Consequently, this dominant energy condition depends explicitly on $\Lambda$.
-This condition ensures that energy density dominates momentum flux, reflecting the physical requirement that energy flows cannot exceed the speed of light.
+This condition ensures that energy density dominates momentum flux, reflecting the physical requirement that energy-momentum flows do not exceed the speed of light.

 If $\Lambda \geq 0$ and the dominant energy condition with $\Lambda$ holds, then the \emph{geometrical energy density} $\mu$ satisfies

 Note that this is the dominant energy condition without $\Lambda$.
 Moreover, $\mu$ is determined entirely by the geometry of the initial data: